ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

       <li>Prepare your data.</li>
       <li>Check that this file passes the tests in the Data Quality Tool, so that it is compatible with other 360Giving data.</li>
       </ol></p></div>

+By the end of this stage you will have prepared your grant data ready for publishing, and have tested that the file is formatted correctly in the 360Giving Data Quality tool.
+How you prepare your data will be influenced by how you collect and store information about your grants.

 For many publishers preparing data is a manual process which involves exporting data from a grants management system and converting it into a spreadsheet.
 However, some grants management systems have some or all of the steps needed to convert the information into 360Giving data built-in to the system.